become an expert birder on the slopes.

 The Clark's Nutcracker is a medium-sized gray bird with black wings and a white tail.
 Its long, pointed bill is perfect for cracking open pine seeds.
 These intelligent and social birds are often seen flying between mountain peaks and perched in limber pine trees, calling loudly as they go.

-• Fun Fact: Clark's Nutcrackers play a key role in forest growth by stashing limber pine seeds on rocky ridgelines.
-Their forgotten seeds sprout into new limber pine trees.
+- Fun Fact: These birds play a key role in forest growth by stashing limber pine seeds on rocky ridgelines—sprouting new trees from the seeds of their forgotten caches

 Hairy Woodpecker

-The Hairy Woodpecker is a medium-sized woodpecker with a black-and-white striped head, a white belly and a solid black back with white spots on its wings.
-Males have a small red patch on the back of the head.
-It looks similar to the Downy Woodpecker but is larger and has a longer bill.
+The Hairy Woodpecker is a medium-sized woodpecker with a black-and-white striped head, white belly, solid black back and white spotted wings.
+Males have a small red patch on the back of the head, while females do not.
+This bird looks very similar to Alta's other woodpecker—the Downy Woodpecker—but is larger in size and has a longer bill.

-• Call: A sharp, high-pitched “peek!” and fast drumming on tree trucks to communicate.
+- Call: A sharp, high-pitched “peek!” accompanied by the sound of fast drumming on tree trucks

-• Fun Fact: Hairy Woodpeckers are nature’s pest control that feasts on tree-boring beetles—keeping the forest healthy.
+- Fun Fact: Hairy Woodpeckers are nature’s pest control and keep our forest healthy by feasts on tree-boring beetles

 Downy Woodpecker

-The Downy Woodpecker is the smallest woodpecker in North America, with a black-and-white striped head, white belly and black wings with white spots.
-Males have a tiny red patch on the back of their head.
-It looks almost identical to the Hairy Woodpecker but is smaller and has a shorter bill.
+The Downy Woodpecker is the smallest woodpecker in North America—with a black-and-white striped head, white belly and black wings with white spots.
+Males have a tiny red patch on the back of their head, while females do not.
+This bird looks almost identical to Alta's other woodpecker—the Hairy Woodpecker—but is smaller in size and has a much shorter bill.

-• Call: A soft, high-pitched "pik" call and drumming on trees like the Hairy Woodpecker, but with shorter, lighter bursts.
+- Call: A high-pitched "pik" call and drumming on tree trunks—much like the Hairy Woodpecker, but with shorter and lighter bursts

 Pine Siskin

-The Pine Siskin is a small, streaky brown finch with subtle yellow edges on its wings and tail.
-Its slender, pointed bill is perfect for extracting seeds from cones.
+The Pine Siskin is a small, streaky gray finch that can be easily identified by its subtle yellow edges on its wings and tail.
 These social birds often form flocks, fluttering between tree branches or visiting feeders.

-• Call: A buzzy “zzzzreee” call that sounds like static.
-Their song is a mix of trills, chatters and high-pitched notes.
+- Call: Their song is a mix of trills, chatters and high-pitched notes—a buzzy “zzzzreee” call that sounds like static

-• Fun Fact: Pine Siskins have an incredibly fast metabolism and sometimes eat up to three times their body weight in seeds per day to increase their body temperature to survive freezing nights.
+- Fun Fact: Pine Siskins have a speedy metabolism—sometimes eating up to three times their body weight in seeds—to increase their body temperature so they survive freezing winter nights in the mountains

 Pine Grosbeak